 Campaign ZERO was developed with contributions from activists, protesters and researchers across the nation.
 This data-informed platform presents comprehensive solutions to end police violence in America.
-It integrates community demands and policy recommendations from research organizations and the President's Task Force on 21st Century Policing.
+It integrates community demands and policy recommendations from research organizations and President Obama's Task Force on 21st Century Policing.
 Together, we will win.

-@samswey, 25, is a policy analyst and data scientist who works with communities of color to fight systemic racism through cutting-edge policies and strategies.
-Sam has supported movement activists across the country to collect and use data as a tool for fighting police violence through Mapping Police Violence.
-Sam worked at PolicyLink to support a national network of 61 Promise Neighborhoods communities to build cradle-to-career systems of support for low-income families.
+@samswey, 29, is data scientist who leads the development of research, digital tools and platforms to end police violence and systemic racism in America.
+Sam works with organizers across the country to use data to hold local police departments accountable and change the laws and policies that structure police behavior.
+Previously, Sam worked at PolicyLink to support a national network of 61 Promise Neighborhoods communities to build cradle-to-career systems of support for low-income families.
 He also worked with city leaders, youth activists and community organizations develop comprehensive agendas to achieve quality education, health, and justice for young black men.
+He has been named one of the Forbes 30 Under 30 and The Root 100.
 Sam grew up in Orlando, FL, and has been involved in organizing and advocacy since he was in high school.
 He graduated from Stanford University in 2012, where he studied how race and racism impact the U.S. political system. email@example.com